Progetto Roberto Rocca

 Roberto Rocca 1922-2003

-The “Progetto Roberto Rocca” is a collaboration between MIT and the Milan Politecnico ( POLIMI) Italy’s top engineering school, funded by the Fondazione Fratelli Agostino and Enrico Rocca to honor Dr. Roberto Rocca ( 1922-2003) an alumnus of both institutions.
-Since 2005, the Progetto has been providing $250,000 a year to support the two-ways circulation of people, ideas and scientific practices between MIT and Politecnico in the fields of materials science, mechanical engineering, bioengineering and life sciences, energy, electrical engineering and computer science.
+The “Progetto Roberto Rocca” is a collaboration between MIT and the Milan Politecnico (POLIMI) Italy’s top engineering school, funded by the Fondazione Fratelli Agostino and Enrico Rocca to honor Dr. Roberto Rocca (1922-2003) an alumnus of both institutions.
+Since 2005, the Progetto has been providing more than $250,000 a year to support the two-ways circulation of people, ideas and scientific practices between MIT and Politecnico in the fields of materials science, mechanical engineering, bioengineering and life sciences, energy, electrical engineering and computer science.
 Projects that focus on buildings, infrastructure and planning are considered only if they privilege mathematical and physical modeling and the novel use of materials.
 Priority is given to collaborations involving younger scholars - junior faculty members and graduate students and post-doctoral researchers and new projects.
 Proposals and applications are evaluated and selected by members of the MIT-Italy Program Scientific Committee.

 Roberto Rocca as a graduate student at MIT